 2. There are so many facets to the outdoor industry, what’s your specialty or passion?

 My outdoor interests lie in hiking, cross-country skiing, biking, competitive shooting, and swimming.
 I do hunt a little, and have been getting back into it after being preoccupied with finishing my undergrad degree.
+I've been skiing since I was a kid, and always look forward to those crisp winter days when the conditions are perfect for a ski through the woods.
+Likewise, I've been swimming competitively for years and have had the opportunity to try out a lot of different gear - let me know if there's anything related to water sports I can help you with!

 When it comes to the outdoors, you can never stop learning.
 One area that has always interested me is cutlery.
-I'm a big fan of EDC and preparedness in general, but honestly, who doesn't just like a cool looking knife?
+I'm a big fan of ED, bushcraft, and preparedness in general, but honestly, who doesn't just like a cool looking knife?
 If you ever have any questions about the blades we have in stock or perhaps have your eye on something different, feel free to reach out to me!
 I'm always happy to help people find the tool they're looking for!

 3. Tell me a little bit about your new role.